By Kelly Medinger

 Mother Seton Academy uses education grant to support their 25th anniversary building campaign

-“It’s so great to see the kids watching the new gym being built,” observes Sister Peggy Jukelis, President of Mother Seton Academy.
+“It’s so great to see the kids watching the new gym being built,” observes Sister Peggy Juskelis, President of Mother Seton Academy.
 “They see this as a sign of people’s belief in them.
-To the kids, it’s not just a steel structure, it’s a symbol of the great promise the future holds and the transformative effective of education.”
+To the kids, it’s not just a steel structure, it’s a symbol of the great promise the future holds and the transformative effect of education.”

 About Mother Seton Academy